watsonwork/watsonwork-developer-docs/guides/V1_space_template_main.md

 # Space Template

-In Watson Work Services a space template is a template applied to a team space on creation of the space.
+In Watson Work Services a space template is a template for the creation of a space.
 The space template defines user configurable properties for the space, as well as a set of required apps that are automatically added to the space on creation.

 # Properties

-There are three types of properties in a space template; List, Boolean, and Text.
+There are three types of properties in a space template: List, Boolean, and Text.

 # Status

 Status is a special list style attribute on the template.
-It can be used to describe the of the space; for example, open, closed, archived.
+Status consists of a list of values that can be used to describe the state of the space; for example, open, closed, archived.

 # Required Apps